drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Alteration of Stereochemistry: Principle

-Alterations of stereochemical centers in an active molecule may lead to similar or to completely different biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/alteration-stereochemistry-principle-f478d8e4'><i class='fa fa-play' aria-hidden='true'></i></button>Alterations of stereochemical centers in an active molecule may lead to similar or to completely different biological activities.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/alteration3.gif){: loading=lazy }

 ### Alteration of Stereochemistry: Progesterone

-The naturally occurring steroid hormones consist of a fused ring system with stereochemistries as indicated in the structure of progesterone.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/alteration-stereochemistry-progesterone-15af4baf'><i class='fa fa-play' aria-hidden='true'></i></button>The naturally occurring steroid hormones consist of a fused ring system with stereochemistries as indicated in the structure of progesterone.
 Synthetic analogs with modified stereochemistries at different chiral centers were prepared but did not lead to therapeutically interesting molecules, except for a special class of steroids called retrosteroids.
 Retroprogesterone is an example of a synthetic analog that is more active than the natural progesterone.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold